University Transfer - Associate of Arts

 Electives 21

-7. Foundations for lifelong learning including personal health and well-being.
+• Rely on foundations for lifelong learning, including personal health and well-being.

 Tentative Semester Plan